Gethe/wow-ui-source/README.markdown

       * Commander Ulthok's Dark Fissure effect should now display correctly when projected textures are disabled.

+      * Poisoned Spear: The impact of this damage has been reduced.

     * The Vortex Pinnacle

       * Players who enter the dungeon through the instance portal are now